Heritage Trust Network Protocol for all Members

 - To value and promote the contribution that the rescue of heritage buildings and sites can bring to sustainable regeneration and the creation of an enhanced quality of life for local communities.

-- To encourage member Trusts to produce exemplary schemes that preserve and enhance the architectural and historic qualities of heritage buildings.
+- To encourage members to produce exemplary schemes that preserve and enhance the architectural and historic qualities of heritage buildings.

-- To promote respect between Trusts, funders, supporters, and the communities they serve.
+- To promote respect between members, funders, supporters, and the communities they serve.

 2. A mutually supportive association